mdmonish/e-commerce-project/README.md

 - fetching products and users through Api and placing orders.
 - Users can filter products using keyword searching.

+# Demo
-This site was built using [live demo](https://meri-dukkan.netlify.app/)
+  - This is a link to the application [live demo](https://meri-dukkan.netlify.app/)